 Jimy hit .316/.348/.433 for the 1999 San Bernardino Stampede.
 He was 10th in the California League in batting average.
 He went 1 for 10 in the 1999 Pan American Games.
 Despite his 1999 success with the Stampede, he returned to San Bernardino in 2000.
 He fell to .284/.325/.376 that year and stole 30 bases but was thrown out 21 times.
 That ended his career in the Los Angeles Dodgers system.

 In the 2001 Baseball World Cup, he hit .333/.333/.500 and played error-free defense as Nicaragua's main second baseman.
+He helped Nicaragua win the 2001 Central American Games.
 During the 2003 Baseball World Cup, Jimy hit .355/.382/.581 to help his country finish in 6th place.
 He led the 2003 Pan American Games preliminary round with nine hits then got even hotter, getting two hits in the quarterfinals and semifinals and going 4 for 4 with a double and a triple in the Bronze Medal Game loss to the Mexican national team.
 He made the tourney All-Star team.